JKBoy2244/Multi-Source-Inventory-Reconcilliation-Agent/README.md

 # 7).
 Don't forget the tests

+If you want to compile the tests, type **exactly"":

 ```text
 python -m unittest discover -s tests -v
 ```
+Finally, press Enter.

+The tests should run

 # Optional runs that prove it is adaptive